Coach's comments deal another blow to Commanders reputation - NewsBreak

 Coach's comments deal another blow to Commanders reputation

-RICHMOND, Va. -- The NFL’s Washington Commanders once again find themselves at the center of an off-the-field issue that has nothing to do with football, dealing another blow to their rapidly sagging reputation as one of the most dysfunctional franchises in professional sports.
+ASHBURN, Va. — (AP) — The NFL’s Washington Commanders once again find themselves at the center of an off-the-field issue that has nothing to do with football, dealing another blow to their rapidly sagging reputation as one of the most dysfunctional franchises in professional sports.

 The fallout from the latest misstep requiring an explanation or apology — assistant coach Jack Del Rio comparing the protests in the wake of the police killing of George Floyd to the Jan.
 6 insurrection at the U.S. Capitol — could have far-reaching consequences beyond the locker room.